amoringello/FluCardPro-AutoImport/README.md

 With that, there is room for improvement with how the latest unread photos might be determined and the above issue might be avoidable.

+If you like Python environments, you can do the following...
+$ pienv install
+$ pipenv run python3 k1import.py -d <full p[ath to store files>